The Different Types of Wood Finishes and Varnishes for Furniture

 Wax

 Wax is a popular choice for those seeking to finish a wooden surface.
-We like how wax finishes provide deep, luscious color tones that promote the natural appearance of the wood being worked on.
+Wax finishes provide deep, luscious color tones that promote the natural appearance of different wood types.

 beeswax in a jar and a paint brush